cuddihyd-cornell/Factor-Lake/README.md

 # Factor-Lake

 An interactive factor-investing toolkit with a clean Streamlit UI, Supabase data integration, and a pytest test suite.
-The codebase uses a modern `src/` layout and a professional, emoji-free UX.
+The codebase uses a modern `src/` layout and a clean UX.

 ## Use the App